Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Introduction

+\item The second step is based on a slightly modified version of the stochastic search variable selection approach of \citet{de2026} under HTEM.
+More specifically, under HTEM, we implement a Gibbs sampler with a Metropolis-Hastings step on the reduced model space.
+We assign a Bernoulli prior to the error distribution indicator $\alpha$, and perform posterior inference on tail heaviness by assigning a discrete uniform prior to the shape parameter $\eta$.
+However, unlike \citet{de2026}, we assign a prior to $\eta$ conditional on $\alpha$, using separate supports for $\eta$ under the hyperbolic and Student-$t$ error distributions, to have more flexibility in modeling tail heaviness. \end{enumerate} We use the shorthand GECM-HTEM to denote our proposed ECM-guided Gibbs (G) sampling algorithm for the combined error model with hyperbolic and Student-$t$ distributions (HTEM).

 The rest of the article is organized as follows.
-In Section \ref{sec:gecm}, we introduce our proposed two-step GECM-HEM algorithm.
-In Section \ref{sec:simul}, we carry out a simulation study to compare the performance of our proposed method with the stochastic search HEM \citep{de2026}, as well as with two other state-of-the-art MAP estimation techniques.
-We analyze three real life datasets in Section \ref{sec:data}.
+In Section \ref{sec:gecm}, we introduce our proposed two-step GECM-HTEM algorithm.
+In Section \ref{sec:simul}, we carry out simulation studies to compare the performance with two other state-of-the-art MAP estimation techniques.
+We analyze three real life datasets in Section \ref{sec:real}.
 Concluding remarks and possible directions for future work are stated in Section \ref{sec:conc}.
-The proof of a proposition pertaining to the normal scale mixture representation of the hyperbolic distribution is outlined in Appendix \ref{app:scalemix}.
-Some additional results for one of the real datasets (Ames Housing dataset) are reported in Appendix \ref{app:ames}.
+The proof of a proposition in Section \ref{sec:gecm_gecm-htem_ecm} pertaining to the normal scale mixture representation of the hyperbolic distribution is outlined in Appendix \ref{app:scalemix_hyperbolic}.
+In Appendix \ref{app:ecm-htem_max}, we prove a proposition to justify unique global maximizations of the respective conditional objective functions by the continuous CM updates in the ECM step in Section \ref{sec:gecm_gecm-htem_ecm}.
+Some additional results for real data analysis are reported in Appendix \ref{app:real}.
 For clarity on parameterization, the probability density functions of some distributions used in the article are provided in Appendix \ref{app:densities}.